FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 What is freight invoice factoring?

 It’s a financial arrangement through which trucking businesses sell unpaid invoices to a factoring company for immediate cash.
-The factoring company then collects the payments from the clients, providing the trucking company with improved cash flow and predictable income.
+The factoring company then collects the payments from the clients.
+This provides the trucking company with improved cash flow and predictable income.

 The cost of freight invoice factoring depends on the factoring company and the specific terms of the agreement.
-Factoring fees can range from 1% to 5% of the invoice value, and the interest rates on cash advances can also vary.
+Factoring fees can range from 1% to 5% of the invoice value.
+The interest rates on cash advances can also vary.